-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

 C8A SAT or ACT Х

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

-ACT Х
+ACT X

-C8A SAT Subject Tests only •
+C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-yea r, degree-seeking applicants for Fall 2018, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required C8B ACT with writing recommended
+If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): pplies. (regardiess of whether the whiling C8B ACT with writing required C8B ACT with writing recommended

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-yea r, degree-seeking

-for Fall 2018 please indicate which ONE of the following applies (rega rdless of whether the Essay score will be used

-in the admissions process:

-C8B SAT with Essay component required

-C8B SAT with Essay component recommended
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-yea r, degree-seeking for Fall 2021 please indicate which ONE of the following applies (rega ardless of whether the Essay score will be used in the admissions process: C8B SAT with Essay component required C8B SAT with Essay component recommended CSR SAT with or without Essay component accepted ×

+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

 C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

 C8C

 As a validity check on the application essay

-C8C No college policy as of now х х
+C8C No college policy as of now Х х

 C8C Not using essay component